 You can also get involved in a UK-wide bird monitoring scheme, such as the Breeding Bird Survey and the Wetland Bird Survey.

-If you’ve been birdwatching abroad, you can give your sightings to the BirdLife International Partner in that country by visiting the World Birds website.
+If you’ve been birdwatching abroad, you can give your sightings to the BirdLife International Partner in that country by visiting their website.
 Your data could be vital in helping to protect sites and species in the country you’ve visited.

 5 - Rare Birds